ArturoDent/find-and-transform/README.md

 Notice there is no `find`, so that the result of the `replace` will be inserted at the cursor(s).
 In this case, the `replace` will get the entire text and then `match` it looking for a certain class name as a capture group.
 If found, it will be added to a value that is returned.
 See this [Stack Overflow question](https://stackoverflow.com/questions/55281939/snippets-in-vs-code-that-use-text-found-in-the-file-with-a-regular-expression/55291542#55291542) to see this in action.

-The `${getDocumentText}` variable allows to look anywhere in a document for any text or groups of text that you can find with a regex.
+The `${getDocumentText}` variable allows you to look anywhere in a document for any text or groups of text that you can find with a regex.
 You are not limited  to the current line or the clipboard or selection for example.

 <br/>